Hell has no fury like a woman scorned

 Actually, both Cibber and Congreve might have cause to feel slighted as the expression is widely, and wrongly, attributed to Shakespeare.

-See also, another well-known phrases coined by Congreve:
+See also, other well-known phrases coined by Congreve: